pikapods/docs.pikapods.com/apps/ghost.md

 After configuring these settings, Ghost will store all new media uploads in your MinIO bucket instead of the local filesystem.

-## Adding Analytics (Umami)
+## Adding Analytics

 Umami is a privacy-friendly, self-hosted alternative to Google Analytics or Plausible.
 We also offer [Umami analytics in PikaPods](https://www.pikapods.com/pods?run=umami).
 You can easily add it to your Ghost site:

 1. Log into your Umami dashboard and add your website to get the tracking script.
 2. In Ghost Admin, go to **Settings > Code Injection**.
 3. Paste the tracking script into the **Site Header** section.
-   Example: `<script defer src="https://<pod-url>.pikapod.net/script.js" data-website-id="YOUR_SITE_ID"></script>`
+   - Example: `<script defer src="https://<pod-url>.pikapod.net/script.js" data-website-id="YOUR_SITE_ID"></script>`
 4. Click **Save**.

-Your Ghost site will now start sending analytics to your Umami instance.
+Your Ghost site will now start sending analytics to your Umami pod.

-## Adding Analytics (Plausible)

 Plausible is another popular privacy-focused analytics platform.
-Integrating it with Ghost is just as simple:

-1. Log into your Plausible dashboard and add your website to get the tracking script.
-2. In Ghost Admin, go to **Settings > Code Injection**.
-3. Paste the tracking script into the **Site Header** section.
-4. Click **Save**.
+Ghost has an [official Plausible integration guide](https://ghost.org/integrations/plausible/) that you can follow.

 ## Two-Factor Authentication (2FA)